guardian/typerighter/vision.md

 Bloated tooling gets in the way.

 For the user, Typerighter provides a simple service.
-We should ensure that the user interface reflects that simplicity.
+We will ensure that the user interface reflects that simplicity.

 ### KPIs